Bitbol-Lab/partial_sampling_spatially_structured_population/README.md

 ### slurm-main.py

+>In that case, it is not possible to store the fixation/extinction times. (use run_single.py instead)

 `py slurm-main.py [type] [job_array_nb] [N] [M] [log_s_min] [log_s_max] [nb_trajectories] (migration_rate) (nb_demes) (alpha) (initial node)`

 The arguments in parentheses depend on the chosen type: